R0mb0/TruDaMul_FrameWork_Simulations/README.md

 ### Actors Implemented:

-- A Client that could interact with the mules.
+- A Client that could interact with the Mules.
+The Client is composed by: a varibles named "State" that rapresent the internal state of the Client, a variable named "wallet" that represent the Client's money that could be spent to hire the Mules, and a variable named "Id" that is used to remeber the ids of the hired Mules.
 - Two Mules which know their identification and can interact with the Client and the Proxy.
+The Mules are composed by: a variable named "State" that rapresent the internal state of the Mules and a variable named "Wallet" that represent the earned Mules money.
 - A Proxy that can interact with the mules and the server.
+The Proxy is composed by: a varibles named "State" that rapresent the internal state of the Proxy and a variable named "Id" that is used to remeber the ids of the hired Mules from Proxy.
 - A Server that can interact with the proxy.
+The server is composed by a variable named "State" that rapresent the internal state of the Server.

 ### WorkFlow Implemented:
 1. At the begining the Mules start to walk randomly between the Client and the Proxy.